Google Ads Quality Score for Healthcare: How to Stop Overpaying for Clicks

 Your Quality Score directly impacts your cost per click.
 Google charges you less if Quality Score is high and more if it's low.
 The math: a practice with Quality Score 8/10 might pay $20 for a keyword that costs a Quality Score 4/10 practice $38 for the exact same keyword.

 That's a 90% cost difference on the same keyword.
 Over a year at $5,000/month spend, that's $30,000+ of wasted budget from low Quality Score alone.
+No amount of bid strategy optimization closes that gap — you must fix the underlying Quality Score.

 How to Check Your Quality Score